 Margin added to particle bounding boxes (after CCD expansion), used when generating contacts.
-Any colliders within the particle's bounding box will be considered for contact generation.
+Any colliders/particles within the particle's bounding box will be considered for contact generation.
 This value should be kept relatively low.
 Large values will generate more contacts, which can improve robustness in very complex scenes, but will negatively affect performance.

 Maximum velocity (in meters/second) applied to particles to take them out of a collider.
 This only applies to particles that start the physics step already inside a collider.
 Low values will gently take the particle out of the collider.
 High values allow the solver to take the particle out immediately, causing it to "jump" out of colliders.